Regional Anesthesiology & Acute Pain Medicine Fellowship

 Training involves both inpatient and outpatient acute and perioperative pain management.

-This allows us to ease fellows into the consultant role, and it allows us to offer Fellow/Associates a more competitive salary and to vastly improve their benefits and leave package.
+This allows us to ease fellows into the consultant role, and it allows us to offer Fellows a more competitive salary.

 Linda Le-Wendling, MD

-Director, Acute and Perioperative Pain Medicine Fellowship Program
+Program Director, Regional Anesthesiology & Acute Pain Medicine Fellowship

 Assistant Professor, Department of Anesthesiology

-Associate Director, Acute and Perioperative Pain Medicine Fellowship Program
+Assistant Program Director, Regional Anesthesiology & Acute Pain Medicine Fellowship

 Contact the Anesthesiology Education Office for more information.